maxastana/Microsoft-Terminal/doc/specs/drafts/576-ProfilesJumplistSpec.md

 | {436F2667-14E2-4FEB-B30A-146C53B5B674}\100 | Link Arguments                               | {61c54bbd-c2c6-5271-96e7-009a87ff44bf}                             |
 | {F29F85E0-4FF9-1068-AB91-08002B27B3D9}\2   | (Description not available)                  | Windows PowerShell                                                 |

 If we look at the property key `9f4c2855-9f79-4b39-a8d0-e1d42de1d5f3\29`, it specifies the uri for the icon and supports the `ms-appx://` scheme.
-So for icon support we can add that property key when creating the `IShellLink`.
+So for icon support we can add that property key when creating the `IShellLinkW`.
 Also note that with this approach, it needs the `file://` uri scheme in the path for custom icons.

 ### Launching the terminal from the jumplist
 The jumplist will launch the terminal by calling the executable alias `wt.exe` with arguments to indicate the profile.
 The command line arguments to use are tracked in issue [#607](https://github.com/microsoft/terminal/issues/607)